TRON-Bioinformatics/splice2neo/README.md

 several tools which predict splicing effects from mutations or which detect expressed splice junctions from RNA-seq data into a standardized splice junction format based on genomic coordinates.
-Detected splice junctions can be filtered against canonical splice junctsion and annotated with affected transcript sequences, CDS, and resulting peptide sequences.
+Detected splice junctions can be filtered against canonical splice junction and annotated with affected transcript sequences, CDS, and resulting peptide sequences.
 Splice2neo currently supports splice events from alternative 3’/5’ splice sites, exons skipping, intron retentions, exitrons and